-- Protect the identity of the spiritual directee, maintaining anonymity in discussions with supervisors and in a peer setting. - Keep confidential all oral, electronic, and written matters arising in the spiritual direction sessions. - Recognize and disclose to the spiritual directee the limitations of confidentiality of electronic communications. - Conduct spiritual direction sessions in environments allowing for private and confidential conversations. - Address to the directee their country's or state's legal regulations requiring disclosure without their consent to proper authorities, including but not limited to child abuse, incompetent persons or elder abuse, and physical harm to self and others - the protection of life (suicidality or homicidality).
+- Protect the identity of the spiritual directee, maintaining anonymity in discussions with supervisors and in a peer setting. - Keep confidential all oral, electronic, and written matters arising in the spiritual direction sessions. - Recognize and disclose to the spiritual directee the limitations of confidentiality of electronic communications.

+- Conduct spiritual direction sessions in environments allowing for private and confidential conversations. - Address to the directee their country's or state's legal regulations requiring disclosure without their consent to proper authorities, including but not limited to child abuse, incompetent persons or elder abuse, and physical harm to self and others the protection of life (suicidality or homicidality).

-With spiritual director colleagues and others in ministry, we seek to:
+With spiritual director colleagues, others in different ministries and professions, we seek to:

-- Develop intra and interdisciplinary relationships. - Request the directee who is in therapy to inform his or her therapist about being in spiritual direction. - Secure written release information from spiritual directees when specific information needs to be shared for the benefit of the spiritual directee and to whom, such as ministers, clergy, spiritual care providers, and other professionals, and collaborating when asked by the directee.
+- Develop interdisciplinary relationships across traditions. - Request the directee who is in therapy to inform his or her therapist about being in spiritual direction. - Secure written release information from spiritual directees when specific information needs to be shared for the benefit of the spiritual directee and to whom, such as ministers, clergy, spiritual care providers, and other professionals, and collaborating when asked by the directee.